abhayhk2001/spark-on-kubernetes/cluster-setup/Kubespray on AWS.md

     cp -rfp inventory/sample inventory/mycluster
     ```

 11. Update Ansible inventory file with inventory builder.
-Include Private IPs of the VMs, and run the command.
+Include Private IPs of the VMs, and run the command. // Try making it dynamic.
     ```
     declare -a IPS=(<master-node> <worker-node-1> <worker-node-2> … <worker-node-n>)
     ```